Lawrence W. Sherman: Awards and honours

-In 2013 the University of Stockholm awarded him an honorary doctorate in social science, and George Mason University presented him its Award for Distinguished Achievement in Evidence-Based Crime Policy.
+In 2013, the University of Stockholm awarded him an honorary doctorate in social science, and George Mason University presented him its Award for Distinguished Achievement in Evidence-Based Crime Policy.
 In 2014 Denison University awarded him an honorary Doctorate of Humane Letters.

-In 1998 he was elected the founding president of the Academy of Experimental Criminology and in 1999 was elected a fellow of the Academy.
+In 1998, he was elected the founding president of the Academy of Experimental Criminology; in 1999, he was elected a fellow of the Academy.
 In 2006, the Academy presented him with the Joan McCord Award for Outstanding Contributions to Experimental Criminology.